-From colonial times up to five years ago the northeastern region of Uganda known as Karamoja, has been isolated.
+From colonial times up to five years ago the north-eastern region of Uganda, known as Karamoja, has been isolated.
 Under colonial rule the Karamoja region was a closed district and mobility restricted making it only accessible with a permit.
 During Amin’s reign the Karimojong people were suppressed and humiliated.
 In the eighties the Karimojong obtained guns from abandoned army barracks that caused a tribal war for thirty years.
-Until in 2001 the Ugandan People Defence Force started a successful ten year program to disarm the people.
-In 2011 finally peace returned but many damage had been done.
+Until in 2001 the Ugandan People Defence Force started a successful ten-year program to disarm the people.
+In 2011 peace returned finally, but many damage had been done.

 Photography: Marcus Westberg

 The Karamojong are nomadic agro-pastoralists known for their love of cattle and their resistance to the trappings of modern civilisation.
-They consist out of numerous tribes and clans that once migrated from modern days Etheopia including the Maasai, Turkana and Nyangatom living on the Omo Valley of Ethiopia.
-Due to the decades of isolation and their strong believes, the Karimojong people have been able to maintain their ancestral cultural heritage with cultural customs dating back to thousands of years.
+They consist out of numerous tribes and clans that once migrated from modern days Ethiopia including the Maasai, Turkana and Nyangatom living on the Omo Valley of Ethiopia.
+Due to the decades of isolation and their strong believes, the Karamojong people have been able to maintain their ancestral cultural heritage with cultural customs dating back to thousands of years.

-The northeastern border of the Karamoja plateau is defined by a string of volcanic mountains that include Mount Morungole, Mount Moroto, and Mount Kadam.
-On the western border of the region lies Mount Napak that’s known for being the port to Karamoja.
+The north-eastern border of the Karamoja plateau is defined by a string of volcanic mountains that include Mount Morungole, Mount Moroto, and Mount Kadam.
+On the western border of the region lies Mount Napak, that’s known for being the port to Karamoja.

 Offering some of the most stunning scenery of any protected area in Uganda are the three unknown Game Reserves in the east and Kidepo Valley National Park in the extreme northeast of Uganda.
-The rolling, short-grass savannah lands are ringed by mountains and cut by rocky ridges harbour a number of animals found nowhere else in Uganda.
+The rolling, short-grass savannah lands are ringed by mountains, cut by rocky ridges and harbour a number of animals found nowhere else in Uganda.